ShadowProject/ShadowProject/README.md

 ### Styling and Graphics

-* icons for social websites in footer (?)
+* icons for social websites in footer (also, GitHub)
-* icons > SVG > webfont
-  - SDC, BTC
-  - social: FB, TW, YT, G+, GH
-  - Win, Linux, Mac
-  - TBD, in progress, done (for roadmaps)
 * add at least some images of crz' kickass designs (?)